romainlafarguette/romainlafarguette.github.io/_pages/about.md

 missions to central banks.

-I hold a Ph.D.  in financial economics from Peking University and Paris School of Economics, a master degree in applied mathematics and statistics from ENSAE ParisTech.
+I hold a Ph.D.  in financial economics from Peking University and Paris School of Economics, and a master degree in applied mathematics and statistics from ENSAE ParisTech.

 I  am a normalien, former  student of the Ecole  Normale Superieure